 In a nutshell it works like this:

-- You send me your mixed stereo audio files which I load into my mastering system
+- You send me your mixed stereo audio files

 - I listen to your music very carefully on high quality reference monitors and make judgements on frequency balance, soundfield, phase, dynamics and loudness

-- Where necessary audio processing is applied to your songs so that your music sounds professional, balanced and cohesive and meets all the technical requirements of your manufacturers
+- Where necessary, audio processing is applied to your songs so that your music sounds professional, balanced and cohesive - and meets all the technical requirements of your manufacturers

 - Any final changes are made until you are completely happy with the end result